cwesterhold/liquidsoft_components/README.md

 ---Currently in beta testing---

 A lightweight but complete component package to get your flutter project off the ground.
-Provides a large set of useful functions, wrapped into a single service, along with dynamic Cupertino/Material widgets based on device platform.
+Provides an HTTP Caller, Global Error Handling, large set of useful methods, along with dynamic Cupertino/Material widgets based on device platform.

 Works with: iOS, Android, Web, macOS and all other flutter platforms

-Spend your time meeting the clients needs and not spending time styling widget over and over again.
+Spend more time building your app and not spending time styling widgets over and over again.
 The images below show one of the main widgets, LiquidScaffold.

-LiquidScaffold - Creates the Bottom Navigation Bar, the top AppBar, and the action buttons.
+LiquidScaffold - Creates the Bottom Navigation Bar, the top AppBar, and the action buttons based on platform.
 The same code created both of the below layouts, one for iOS and the other for Android.
 A user of your app will expect native layouts and actions, the LiquidSoft Component library makes this easy.

 ![Screenshot_1615594687](https://liquidsoft.io/wp-content/uploads/2021/05/Screenshot_1621106171-142x300.png)
 ![Screenshot_1615594689](https://liquidsoft.io/wp-content/uploads/2021/05/Simulator-Screen-Shot-iPhone-12-Pro-Max-2021-05-15-at-15.05.53-139x300.png)